GigaRip/MokaRig/README.md

   data files.
 Aside from a small standard macOS preferences file used by the auto-updater, it keeps to itself.
 To uninstall, drag MokaRig to the Trash; to remove your virtual machines, delete the `~/MokaRigVMs` folder.
+- **Thoughtful design and implementation.** MokaRig sweats the details so you don't have to.
+For example, duplicating a virtual machine is a single click — but two machines that share the same guest identity on the same network would collide.
+MokaRig recognizes copies (even ones you make in Finder) and won't run a clone alongside its original until you give it its own identity.

 ## Features